The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

 \subsection{Sky cultures, their type, and phylogeny}

-Each paragraph introduces a related group of astronomical cultures from Table~\ref{tab:culture_list}, their early sources, timeline, whether the culture had written or oral traditions, their practical use (column {\bf type} in the table), any limitations in their documentation, and motivates the ancestry noted (column {\bf an.} in the table.
+Each paragraph introduces a related group of astronomical cultures from Table~\ref{tab:culture_list}, whether the culture had written or oral traditions, their practical use (column {\bf type} in the table), limitations in their documentation, and the ancestry (column {\bf an.} in the table).
 Each culture or group of cultures is emphasised in bold in the text when first mentioned.
 This is a too broad a subject to cover in depth here, so this general summary remains brief.

-\paragraph{Primitive astronomies: moon stations} The moon stations, also known as \emph{lunar lodges} or \emph{lunar mansions}, were groups of stars on the ecliptic, close to the moon during its revolution cycle of 27 solar days and 7$\frac{3}{4}$ hours.
-Between 27 and 28 moon stations (\emph{nak\d{s}atras}) or lunar mansions were documented during the {\bf Indian} Vedic period (before 500 BC), some of which are single stars; if there was external influence in this early period, the literature is too late to provide information~\cite{basham1954wonder}. {\bf Arabic} asterisms for time-keeping and orientation (the \emph{anw\={a}'}) also predate the Arabs' knowledge of other astronomies.
+\paragraph{Primitive astronomies: moon stations} The moon stations, also known as \emph{lunar lodges} or \emph{lunar mansions}, were groups of stars on the ecliptic.
+Between 27 and 28 moon stations (\emph{nak\d{s}atras}) or lunar mansions were documented during the {\bf Indian} Vedic period (before 500 BC); if there was external influence in this early period, the literature is too late to provide information~\cite{basham1954wonder}. {\bf Arabic} asterisms for time-keeping and orientation (the \emph{anw\={a}'}) also predate the Arabs' knowledge of other astronomies.
 At an unknown time, the Arabs received the Indian system of 28 lunar mansions~\cite{king2013islamic}, and each mansion was then identified with one of the Arabic \emph{anw\={a}'}.
 After the spread of the Greek astronomy, these asterisms were documented, in the 9th-century \emph{Book of Anw\={a}'} by Ibn Qutaybah~\cite{kunitzsch2013lunar}.
 Both systems were used for divination~\cite{kunitzsch2013lunar}.